We know you’ve noticed it…

 A short tutorial would take several images and still probably leave a few steps out.
 A video shows absolutely everything and takes a fraction of the time.

-How you should use videos: I encourage you to, at the very least, test out videos.
+How you should use videos: We encourage you to, at the very least, test out videos.
 You don’t have to share them all the time, but start working them into your regular mix.

 Videos are great in many situations, but in particular these three: